JAForbes/blog/posts/refactoring-with-arrays.md

     .map( Schema.handle )
 ```

-Seems pretty readable to me.
+Which to my eyes, is legible and extensible.

 #### Conclusion and Reflection

-Yes ternaries are nice, you use them I use them.
-Infact I think we should use them more!
+Yes, ternaries are nice: you use them, I use them.
+In fact, I think we should use them more!
 But arrays are really helpful when dealing with unsafe, unstructured data.
 We have an _array_ of combinators at our disposal, and we get a nice fluent, flat, composeable interface that encourages purity, clarity and separation of concerns.

-It might seem unreadable at first to some.
-But so does a bunch of useful things at first (e.g. CSS Selectors).
-But, I recommend taking some time experimenting with this approach, I can't ever see a time I'd use something else.
+I recommend taking some time experimenting with this approach, I can't ever see a time I'd use something else.

 Unless of course, if TC39 ships the `|>` [pipeline operator](https://github.com/tc39/proposal-pipeline-operator).  😉